costajob/app-servers/README.md

 ### Node.js
 [Node.js](https://nodejs.org/en/) stable version (4.x) is installed by official OSX package.
 I once used to program in JavaScript much more that these days.
 I left it behind in favor or more "backend" languages.
-I know it's a shame, since V8 is pretty fast, ES6 has filled many language lacks and the rise of Node.js has proven JavaScript is much more than an in-browser tool (but also brought entropy on the table).
+I know it's a shame, since V8 is pretty fast, ES6 has filled many language lacks and the rise of Node.js has proven JavaScript is much more than an in-browser tool.

 ### GO
-[GO](https://golang.org/) language version 1.6.2 is installed by Mac's installer.
+[GO](https://golang.org/) language version 1.6.2 is installed by official OSX package.
-GO focuses on simplicity, by intentionally lacking features considered redundant (i.e. inheritance, exception handling, generics).
+GO focuses on simplicity by intentionally lacking features considered redundant (i.e. inheritance, exception handling, generics).
 It tries to address verbosity by using type inference, duck typing and a dry syntax.
 At the same time GO takes a straight approach to parallelism, coming with build in [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes) and green threads (goroutines).

 ### Crystal
 [Crystal](http://crystal-lang.org/) 0.17.3 is installed via homebrew.
 Crystal has a syntax similar to Ruby (indeed is quite impressive how much of Ruby good parts are in the language), but brings some desirable features such as compile-time type checking, efficient garbage collector and compilation to highly optimized native code.
-Crystal adopts the CSP model (like GO) and evented/IO to grant concurrency and avoid IO-blocking.
+Crystal adopts the CSP model (like GO) and evented/IO to grant concurrency and avoid blocking calls.
-In order to mimic dynamic languages Crystal adopts a full type-inference approach (similar to Haskell) that is incredibly stable considering the language is still in its beta.
+In order to mimic dynamic languages Crystal adopts an elegant type-inference approach (similar to Haskell) that is incredibly stable considering the language is still in its beta.

 ### Java
 [Java](https://www.java.com/en/) 8 comes pre-installed on Xcode 7.31.
-I get two Sun certifications back in 2006 and found out the more i delved into Java the less i liked it.
+I get two Sun certifications back in 2006 and realized the more i delved into Java the less i liked it.
 Ignoring Java on this comparison is not an option anyway: Java is the most used programming language in the world (2016) and some smart folks have invested on it since the 90ies.

 ## Benchmarks